thorGabe123/MLOps/reports/README.md

 ### Question 11

-> **Discuss you continues integration setup.
+> **Discuss your continues integration setup.
 What kind of CI are you running (unittesting, linting, etc.)?
 Do you test**
 > **multiple operating systems, python version etc. Do you make use of caching?
 Feel free to insert a link to one of**
 > **your github actions workflow.**
 >